pinnaculum/galacteek/galacteek/docs/manual/en/filemanager.rst

     :height: 64

-By clicking on the folder icon in the application's toolbar you'll get access to the file manager for importing content in the IPFS repository.
-With IPFS all your data is addressed by its content and referenced by its cryptographic hash (e.g *Qmb9uWkLmiFNEhp6PyV5iw4qh5wsv2dtJNGwUi1k15JwJd*)
+By clicking on the folder icon in the application's toolbar you'll get access to the filemanager for importing content in the IPFS repository.

 Selecting the working directory
 -------------------------------